Elizabeth Bass is an international award-winning harpist based in the UK, with a reputation spanning the breadth of London’s various musical scenes.

-Elizabeth graduated from the Royal Academy of Music in 2017 with her First Class Bachelors Degree and has since embraced the variety of settings that playing the harp can take her to, from BBC Proms at the Royal Albert Hall to pop sessions at Abbey Road Studios.
+Elizabeth graduated from the Royal Academy of Music in 2017 with a First Class Bachelor's Degree and has since embraced the variety of settings that playing the harp can take her to, from the BBC Proms at the Royal Albert Hall to pop sessions at Abbey Road Studios.

 Upon graduating Elizabeth quickly took trials with major orchestras, worked with leading contemporary music groups, recorded at all the major London studios and performed for televised gigs with the likes of Quincy Jones and Barry Manilow.
 Orchestral tours have taken her to New York’s Carnegie Hall, Vienna’s Musikverein and Frankfurt’s Alter Oper.